Lean (drug): Notable incidents of use

-DJ Screw, who popularized the codeine-based drink, died of a codeine–promethazine-alcohol overdose on November 16, 2000, several months after the video of Three 6 Mafia's single debuted.
+DJ Screw, who popularized the codeine-based drink, died of a codeine–promethazine, Valium, and PCP overdose on November 16, 2000, several months after the video of Three 6 Mafia's single debuted.

 Big Moe, a DJ Screw protégé whose albums City of Syrup and Purple World were based on the drink and who has been described as having "rapped obsessively about the drug", died at age 33 on October 14, 2007, after suffering a heart attack one week earlier that left him in a coma.
 There was speculation that lean may have contributed to his death.

 Pimp C, a widely influential rapper from Port Arthur, Texas and member of the rap duo UGK, was found dead on December 4, 2007, at the Mondrian Hotel in West Hollywood, California.
 The Los Angeles County Coroner's Office reported that the rapper's death was "due to promethazine-codeine effects and other unestablished factors."
 Ed Winter, assistant chief of the Coroner's Office, said the levels of the medication were elevated, but not enough to deem the death an overdose.
 However, Pimp C had a history of sleep apnea, a condition that causes one to stop breathing for short periods during sleep.
 A spokesman for the coroner's office said that the combination of sleep apnea and cough medication probably suppressed Pimp C's breathing long enough to bring on his death.

 Fredo Santana, an American rapper who frequently made references to the drink in his music, died of a seizure on January 19, 2018.
 According to TMZ, he had been suffering from liver and kidney problems, which were believed to be the result of his addiction.

 In September 2006, Terrence Kiel, a San Diego Chargers player, was arrested during practice for the possession with intent to sell prescription cough syrup for use in making the drink.
 Kiel was caught trying to ship a case of syrup to a friend via FedEx.
 Kiel was charged with two felony counts of transporting a controlled substance and three counts of possession for sale of a controlled substance.